jorge-real/Ball-On-Beam/README.md

 The GUI packages depend on the [gnoga](https://github.com/alire-project/gnoga) library.
 There are no other dependencies.
 Note that you can also use the simulator without the GUI, in which case it has no dependencies at all.

 ##  Data logging utility
-Even if you don't use the GUI, you can do *a posteriori* data logging and analysis.
-In folder```utils``` you can find package CSV\_Logs that facilitates data logging to standard output or to a CSV file.
+Even if you don't use the GUI, you can make *a posteriori* data analysis.
+Package CSV\_Logs, in folder```utils``` facilitates data logging to standard output or to a CSV file.
 The figure shows a plot obtained from a log file generated with this package.
-This experiment, in particular, uses the ADC interface to the ball and beam system.
-It shows the raw ADC position values and the filtered values as well.
-You can select how many Float values you want to log.
+This control experiment in particular uses the ADC interface to the ball and beam system.
+It shows the raw ADC position values, the filtered position, the setpoint, and the beam angle applied from the control loop.
+With CSV\_Logs, you can log as many Float variables as your experiment needs.

 ![Free fall](pd-step-response.png)